davorg/dmp/chapters/chapter11.md

 value in `$item[0]` is always the name of the rule which has matched.
-For example, when our header rule is matched, the `@item` array will contain `header`, `[`, the name of the section, and `]` with elements 0 to 3 !!!FOOTNOTE 3 The same information is also available in a hash called %item, but I’ll use @item in these examples.
-For more details on %item see perldoc Parse::RecDescent.
+For example, when our header rule is matched, the `@item` array will contain `header`, `[`, the name of the section, and `]` with elements 0 to 3 (figure 11.3).
+The same information is also available in a hash called `%item`, but I’ll use `@item` in these examples.
+For more details on `%item` see [Parse::RecDescent](https://metacpan.org/pod/Parse::RecDescent).
-!!! (figure 11.3).
+.

 ![The @item array after matching the header rule for the first time](images/11-3-item-array.png)